-No. Priority Turn Questions Response to questions (a) Detailed (b) Municipal Proposed solution or Around Focal Areas relating to challenges identified 1 (Current situation / Baseline as at Dec 2012) explanation of the challenges experience b) Municipal actions taken to address the challenge actions taken to address the challenge intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) roads in Cornelia stakeholders b) Are you receiving any additiona I grants from National Treasury to assist with providing services to informal settleme nts? c) Does your SDF / IDP plan provide for any formaliza tion processe s for informal settleme nts in you municipa I area?
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) (NUSP)?
+MAFUBE: NO Lack of adequate funding for upgrading of roads and maintenance Public works is assisting in upgrading some of the roads in Cornelia Settlements regarding assistance needed Extensive capital injection from stakeholders b) Are you receiving any additional grants from National Treasury to assist with providing services to informal settlements? c) Does your SDF / IDP plan provide for any formalization processes for informal settlements in you municipal area?
 METSIMAHOLO: Yes it does.
 MAFUBE: YES SDF in the process of being reviewed.
 The challenge has been a delay in the approval of the townships by the Provincial Department.
-A section 10 approval was applied for and granted by the Provincial Department such that services can be installed in the townships (Mooidraai and Mooiplaats) pending their Legislation needs to be approved, Spatial Planning and Land Use Management Bill, such that municipalities are given power to adjudicate on development applications in their jurisdiction.
-This will speed up turnaround time in approval of such applications
+A section 10 approval was applied for and granted by the Provincial Department such that services can be installed in the townships (Mooidraai and Mooiplaats) pending their approval.
+Legislation needs to be approved, Spatial Planning and Land Use Management Bill, such that municipalities are given power to adjudicate on development applications in their jurisdiction.
+This will speed up turnaround time in approval of such applications and minimize the

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) approval. and minimize the squatters 1.7 Human Settlements d) Whether your municipa lity has been accredite d as a housing delivery agent, and if informati on exists regardin g the funding for executin g such functions, the actual projects and lessons learned?
-METSIMAHOLO: NO 5300 Erven granted received from provincial government to eradicate informal settlements as follows: Parys 1000 Erven Heilbron 1000erven Vredefort 700 Erven Koppies 2100 Erven Edenville 500 Erven Town planers is being appointed: priority is given to Koppies 2100 Erven Preliminary plans will be hand in at Ngwathe Council for approval at the end of February 2013 1.8 Service delivery protests Service delivery challenges, indicating whether any service delivery protest took place in your NGWATHE: Vredefort: Community (Mandela section) protest as a result of power outage due to cable burst: 1 & 2 May 2011 Koppies: Community march for provision of sites: 23 November 2011 Responses prepared on issues.
-New cable was installed (FDDM fund)
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) 1.7 Human Settlements d) Whether your municipality has been accredited as a housing delivery agent, and if information exists regarding the funding for executing such functions, the actual projects and lessons learned?
+METSIMAHOLO: NO 5300 Erven granted received from provincial government to eradicate informal settlements as follows: Parys 1000 Erven Heilbron 1000erven Vredefort 700 Erven Koppies 2100 Erven Edenville 500 Erven Town planers is being appointed: priority is given to Koppies 2100 Erven Preliminary plans will be hand in at Ngwathe Council for approval at the end of February 2013 1.8 Service delivery protests Service delivery challenges, indicating whether any service delivery protest took place in your Municipality since the last elections (2011), and if information is available, details to be provided as to the causes and what each Municipality did to NGWATHE: Vredefort: Community (Mandela section) protest as a result of power outage due to cable burst: 1 & 2 May 2011 Koppies: Community march for provision of sites:23 November 2011 Parys: Youth march for economic freedom in their life time: 14 June 2012 METSIMAHOLO:Not applicable Responses prepared on issues.
+New cable was installed (FDDM fund) ·